May 7, 2026

 The defense may object to certain observers, such as your attorney personally attending.
 Courts have issued varying rulings on attorney attendance.
 Your attorney will advise you on what is permitted in your specific jurisdiction and case.

-Can the IME Be Recorded?
+Can the Medical Exam Be Recorded?

 This is a frequently contested issue.
 Some Florida courts have allowed audio or video recording of IMEs; others have not.
 The rules can also differ between the PIP context and civil litigation.
 This is an area where experienced legal guidance matters.
 If a recording is permitted, it creates an objective record that can be compared against the doctor’s written report.

-What Questions Must You Answer?
+What Questions Are You Required to Answer?

 The IME doctor may ask questions about your background, health history, the accident, your injuries, your symptoms, and how your condition affects your daily life.
 You are expected to answer honestly.
 You are not required to guess, speculate, or go beyond what you know.
 If you do not know the answer to something, say so.
 If a question is unclear, ask for clarification.
 Inconsistent or exaggerated answers can damage your credibility and your claim.